jjason-nn/heart-failure-classifier/README.md

 # heart-failure-classifier

-An end-to-end machine learning pipeline built in python using SparkML
+An end-to-end machine learning pipeline built in python using SparkML designed to classify heart failure based on a list of features

 ## Run Locally